Kishore-2501/Zomato/README.md

    pip install -r requirements.txt

 2. **Set Up Database:**
-   - Create a MySQL database named `zomato`.
+   Create a MySQL database named zomato.
-   - Run `zomato.py` to generate data and insert it into the database.
+   Run zomato.py to generate data and insert it into the database.
 3. **Run the Streamlit App:**

    streamlit run project.py